2008–09 Port Vale F.C. season

 The 2008–09 season was Port Vale's 97th season of football in the English Football League, and first season in League Two, following their relegation from League One.
+The season began under manager Lee Sinnott, who was dismissed in September after a series of poor results.
+Dean Glover was appointed as his successor but was unable to prevent the club from finishing in 18th place with 48 points, narrowly avoiding further relegation.

-After a poor start to the season manager Lee Sinnott was sacked in September, and was replaced by Dean Glover.
-Despite a brief period of improvement, Vale then slipped back down the table to finish in eighteenth place.
-The team were also poor in the cup competitions, exiting the FA Cup at the Second Round, and both the League Cup and the League Trophy at the First Round.
-Marc Richards was the club's top scorer with eleven goals, and goalkeeper Joe Anyon was Player of the Year despite breaking his leg towards the end of the season.
+In cup competitions, Vale experienced early exits.
+They were eliminated in the Second Round of the FA Cup by Macclesfield Town, and both the League Cup and the Football League Trophy saw them knocked out in the First Round by Sheffield United and Stockport County, respectively.
+Marc Richards was the club's top scorer, netting 11 goals in all competitions, with 10 in the league.
+Goalkeeper Joe Anyon was named Player of the Year, despite suffering a broken leg towards the end of the season.
+The club's highest home attendance was 7,273 against Bradford City on 6 September 2008, and the lowest was 4,090 against Dagenham & Redbridge on 10 March 2009.